concord-consortium/CEASAR-server/README.md

 ## :crossed_swords: Usage
 If this is the first time running the app, run `npm install`

-Start MongoDB:

-`mongod --dbpath=data`

-Start server:
+Start server locally:

 `npm start`

+Rebuild ready for deploy on Heroku:

+`tsc`

+When pushing to Heroku, the contents of the dist folder are served up.

-To regenerate the schema for the room:
+To regenerate the schema for the room, assuming project CEASAR is at same level as this on your system:

-`npx schema-codegen CeasarRoom.ts --csharp --output ../Assets/Scripts/Network/`
+`npx schema-codegen CeasarRoom.ts --csharp --output ../CEASAR/Assets/Scripts/Network/`

 ## Structure